 Changing Lives With Sustainability

-Coca-Cola also has launched initiatives such as EKOCYCLE™ that have recycled PET bottles into sheets, mobile phone chargers, iPad covers, notebooks and sustainable jewellery that are produced by local communities in Latin America, Africa and Asia.
-Apart from significantly reducing waste and the impact on the environment, through recycling initiatives coupled with the company’s 5by20 women’s economic empowerment initiative, Coca-Cola is helping to provide a source of income for people – especially women – in developing regions.
+Coca-Cola Great Britain also has launched initiatives such as EKOCYCLE™ that have recycled PET bottles into sheets, mobile phone chargers, iPad covers, notebooks and sustainable jewellery that are produced by local communities in Latin America, Africa and Asia.
+Apart from significantly reducing waste and the impact on the environment, through recycling initiatives coupled with the company’s 5by20 women’s economic empowerment initiative, The

 Women around the world use our recyclable packaging to create unique handmade items such as handbags, jewellery, home décor and more.
 Our 5by20 initiative complements these efforts by providing access to business skills training, finance, mentors and peer networks.
 With increased income, women can invest in themselves and their communities.

-The new way of circular thinking also extends to natural resources, the most important of which for Coca-Cola is water.
-A lack of access to clean drinking water threatens the health and farming in communities worldwide and is a priority area of Coca-Cola’s sustainability focus.
+The new way of circular thinking also extends to natural resources, the most important of which for The

 Coca-Cola’s global sustainability framework reflects circular thinking in the goal to replenish 100 percent of the water used in its finished beverages globally by 2020.
 In China, Coca-Cola met its 2020 water replenishment goal six years ahead of the schedule through 20 locally focused water resource management and protection projects covering 10 key river basins including source water protection, sustainable agriculture, water loss and soil erosion control, flood utilization, wetland protection and recovery, reclaimed water reuse and mini-wetlands in rural areas.